VanshAnand1/RMGen/README.md

 # RMGen: Your README.md Generator

+**Note:** The GitHub usage of this project does not reflect my typical workflow; it's currently messy as the focus was not on optimizing GitHub practices for this project.
+The intentions were to experiment with using AI Agents to build and ship a fullstack application.

 ## Inspiration

 Developing and publishing software projects demands significant time and effort.
 The process of manually creating comprehensive README.md files, while crucial for project clarity and accessibility, can be a tedious and repetitive task.
 This project originated from the need to streamline this workflow, automating the creation of high-quality README files to reduce development overhead and improve developer productivity.
 Existing template solutions often require substantial manual customization, highlighting the need for a more automated and efficient solution.